MrRobinOfficial/Guide-UnrealEngine/README.md

 Highly recommend taking a short class of native C++.
 Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).

-Using C++ with Unreal Engine allows developers to take advantage of the engine's full feature set, including advanced graphics rendering, physics simulations, networking, and AI.

-C++ is a statically typed, compiled, general-purpose, case-sensitive, free-form programming language that supports procedural, object-oriented, and generic programming.

-C++ is regarded as a **middle-level language**, as it comprises a combination of both **high-level** and **low-level** language features.

-C++ was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) starting in 1979 at Bell Labs in Murray Hill, New Jersey, as an enhancement to the C language and originally named C with Classes but later it was renamed C++ in 1983.
+C++ is a statically typed, compiled, general-purpose programming language that offers a combination of high-level and low-level features.
+It was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Bell Labs in 1979 as an enhancement to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)), originally named C with Classes and later renamed [C++](https://en.wikipedia.org/wiki/C%2B%2B) in 1983.

+Using C++ with Unreal Engine unlocks the engine's full feature set, allowing developers to harness advanced graphics rendering, physics simulations, networking, and AI capabilities.
+C++ provides a level of control, customization, and performance optimization that complements visual scripting.

-C++ also offers a level of control and customization that is not available through visual scripting alone.
-Developing with C++ in Unreal Engine also allows for better debugging and profiling, as well as the ability to optimize performance through techniques such as multithreading and memory management.
+Developing with C++ in Unreal Engine enables better debugging, profiling, and performance optimization through techniques such as multithreading and memory management.
+It also facilitates integration with third-party libraries, expanding the range of functionality and flexibility available to developers.

-Additionally, C++ code can be integrated with third-party libraries, providing even greater flexibility and functionality.

-**To use C++ effectively with Unreal Engine**, it's important to have a strong foundation in programming principles and an understanding of Unreal Engine's architecture and conventions.
-It's also important to take advantage of the resources available, such as the Unreal Engine documentation and community forums, as well as to collaborate with other developers to share knowledge and best practices.
+To use C++ effectively in Unreal Engine, it is crucial to have a strong foundation in programming principles and understand Unreal Engine's architecture and conventions.
+Leveraging resources like the Unreal Engine documentation, community forums, and collaboration with other developers helps to gain knowledge and best practices.

+*By combining the power of C++ and Unreal Engine, developers can create immersive experiences and unlock the full potential of the engine's capabilities.*

 ### 🟢 Benefits of using C++ with Unreal Engine